-eHealth, also known as online health, is becoming increasingly important thanks to its initiatives that improve access to care by citizens and contribute to increasing the efficiency and sustainability of the health sector.
+e-health, also known as online health, is becoming increasingly important thanks to its initiatives that improve access to care by citizens to increase the efficiency and sustainability of the health sector.
 But how is it born?

 Surely, the socio-demographic evolution of the population and the need to improve the quality of health care are a stimulus to the emergence of systems that give the possibility to clearly trace patient’s care pathway, from the first moment of interaction with the health care network.
 This happens thanks to a system of integrated services in the network that, in real time, calculates parameters such as clinical risk, diagnostic and therapeutic procedures, the resources and technologies used and the level of satisfaction by the citizen.

 In a country with a high rate of seniority and with the need for a kind of assistance that is more focused on local services such as Italy, the application of new technologies represents a valid opportunity to balance the quality of services and better manage the available resources.

 This is where the government programme of the National Health System comes into play, the e-health Information Strategy, whose main objective is to ensure a coherent and sustainable development of information systems in the territory to support patient’s care.

 THE E-HEALTH DEVELOPMENT IN THE ITALIAN HEALTHCARE SYSTEM

 According to an IDC report, e-health spending in Western Europe is expected to reach $ 14.1 billion in 2021, with a greater growth in software and services, and a decrease in hardware.
 The largest investments will come from the Public Administration, especially the local one, and will be addressed to digital technologies and ICT for hospitals, while private investments will stop at 1.6%.